Wednesday, November 26, 2008

 Eggs

 One of the ten basic ways of cooking eggs is soft-boiled, called oeufs mollet in French.
-According to Hertzmann, you boil the eggs five to five and half minutes, cool and peel.
+Boil the eggs five to five and half minutes, cool, and peel.
 Here is a great article that shows the different cooking methods for eggs and how each should look.
 Mine turned out more like medium-cooked eggs rather than soft probably because they sat in lukewarm water too long while I finished the rest of the recipe.
 Next time I would make the eggs last.

 Breadcrumbs